This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 What do you predict will be the most contentious patent litigation issues in your jurisdiction over the next twelve months?

-Issues related to pharmaceutical patents.
+Issues related to pharmaceutical patents, especially administrative actions.

 Which aspects of patent litigation, either substantive or procedural, are most in need of reform in your jurisdiction?